 Managing Director Hanne Weedon has spent the last 25 years doing program development and leadership work in not-for-profit and government-funded organizations.
 A longtime community, arts, social justice and youth advocate, her work with the TLA Network brings together her passion for community organizing, and using the arts as a vehicle for social transformation.
 Hanne's appreciation for, understanding of and dedication to building representative, inclusive and diverse collaborations is a core aspect in all her work.
-She holds a BA from Swarthmore College, and lives with her partner and daughter outside of Philadelphia, PA.
+She holds a BA from Swarthmore College, and lives with her partner and daughter outside of Philadelphia, PA, USA.

 Joanna Tebbs Young

 Joanna Tebbs Young oversees the TLA Network certificate program.
 A longtime writer, historian, and TLA facilitator, Joanna is author of the award-winning biography of Vermont historian, Lilian Baker Carlisle.
 Starting in 2011 as a columnist and feature writer for a small "weekly," she now writes the "Remember When" column for two Vermont newspapers.
 Joanna's essays have been published in various outlets and she has both a memoir and personal essay collection in the works.